solarpx/ethers-abirpc/README.md

 - 0.3.0: Improve macro, imports, and add type aliases for provider types
 - 0.2.x: Stabilized API and add alloy compatible chain implementations
 - 0.1.x: Development versions

+An [`alloy-abirpc`](https://crates.io/crates/alloy-abirpc) implementation of the `ethers-abirpc` API has also been developed, and efforts have been made to ensure that both libraries share a consistent API.